Understand Cost Management data

 - Azure NetApp Files

 - Notification Hubs

 Here are a few tips for working with tags:

-- Plan ahead and define a tagging strategy that allows you to break costs down by organization, application, environment, etc.
+- Plan ahead and define a tagging strategy that allows you to break down costs by organization, application, environment, and so on.

 - Use Azure Policy to copy resource group tags to individual resources and enforce your tagging strategy.

-- Use the Tags API in conjunction with either Query or UsageDetails to get all cost based on the current tags.
+- Use the Tags API with either Query or UsageDetails to get all cost based on the current tags.